Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

+Genetics determine the heritability of a trait in a specific population.
 Intelligence is thought to be up to 0.8 or 80% heritable in adult humans, despite the fact that it is a complicated, polygenic trait.

 Both sociocultural and biological influences in the environment, from stress and nutrition to the family unit, affect the development of human intelligence.

 Psychologists today generally agree that all human attributes, including intelligence, are shaped by both genetic and environmental influences.
 There is much debate among researchers and scientists as to which type of influence reigns supreme in determining overall intelligence.
 Both nature and nurture have been scientifically established as having significant impact on intelligence.
 Recent discoveries have complicated this debate by proving that the relationship between internal predispositions and external circumstances not only varies among populations, but also changes over time.
 Genetics and the environment are constantly interacting, so the question of supremacy in the nature versus nurture debate in human intelligence will probably never be fully answered.

 Genes are the unit of heredity by which traits are passed on through generations of human beings.
 Heritability is the degree of variability in a given population in a given trait .
 A score of 1.0 indicates no variance, which means that all of the variety in that trait is due to genetics.
 A score of 0.0 indicates no correlation, which means that none of the variety in that trait is due to a difference in genes.
 Some traits, like eye color, are highly heritable, and can be easily traced.
 However, even highly heritable traits are subject to environmental influences during development.
 Intelligence is even more complicated as it is a polygenic trait, influenced by a large percentage of human genes.